viettd56/nodejs-backend-starter/.roo/rules/codebase.md

 - The Model is only used by the Repository for database operations.
 - The Entity is the only place for business logic and validation.
 - The Repository is responsible for all database access and must return Entities, not raw Models.
+- **Variable and column names in both Entity classes and Model classes must use snake_case.**

 #### Controllers